New Osteoarthritis Knee Brace Technology – An Alternative to Knee Surgery?

 Tri-compartment Unloading Osteoarthritis Knee Braces

 It turns out that there are actually seven different patterns of knee osteoarthritis.
 Some of these patterns are dramatically more common than others.
-Most people have what is called multi-compartment knee osteoarthritis2-8.
+Most people have what is called multi-compartment knee osteoarthritis2-5.
 This means that you have arthritis in at least two of the three compartments in the knee.
 What are compartments?
 These are areas of the knee joint where the bones place pressure on one another.
 In osteoarthritis, cartilage degeneration at these sites is the main cause of pain and disability.
 Learn more about osteoarthritis and knee compartments.

 Tri-compartment unloading technology uses pneumatic liquid springs to distract (draw apart) and decompress your knee joint as it is bent.
 As a result, internal joint pressure decreases which can reduce pain and inflammation while increasing your joint strength and overall mobility.
-An osteoarthritis knee brace using tri-compartment unloading technology is designed to help 94%2 of knee arthritis patients.
+An osteoarthritis knee brace using tri-compartment unloading technology is designed to help over half 2-5 of all knee arthritis patients.
 This is a huge leap forward for knee bracing technology.
 For the first time, an osteoarthritis knee brace may help you avoid or significantly delay knee surgery.

 The New Case for Osteoarthritis Knee Braces

 Wearing an osteoarthritis knee brace with tri-compartment unloading technology is like instantly losing up to 45 lb of body-weight13.
 How big of a difference in knee pain and function does this make?
 Well don’t take our word for it – watch real people just like you react as they use a tri-compartment unloading osteoarthritis knee brace for the first time.